unosquare/uno-react/README.md

 ## HOCs

 ### `enhanceWithClickOutside`
-This **[HOC][11]** allows to the wrapped component to call a function when a click event occurs outside the component.
+This **[HOC][11]** allows to wrap component to call a function when a click event occurs outside the component.
 The function that will be call must be named handleClickOutside and should receive an event as parameter.

 ### Example